joshburgess/redux-most/README.md

 ### Differences between `redux-most` & `redux-observable`

 I chose not to extend the Observable/Stream type with a custom ActionsObservable type.
-So, when working with most-redux, you will be working with normal most streams without any special extension methods.
+So, when working with `redux-most`, you will be working with normal most streams without any special extension methods.
 However, I have offered something similar to `redux-observable`'s `ofType` operator in `redux-most` with the `select` helper function.